vzlatsin/Helper/docs/roadmaps/developer_guide.md

    - **Details:** Ensure clarity, consistency, and accuracy.
 Adjust where necessary.
    - **Outcome Expected:** Complete, high-quality documentation that the coder can easily follow.

+To ensure the developer guide encourages proactive inquiry and information gathering, we can add a section that specifically outlines the types of questions developers should ask before starting their tasks.
+This will foster a more thorough understanding of the requirements and expectations.
+Here's a suggested addition to the guide:

+### Section: Questions Developers Should Ask Before Starting Development

+**Introduction:**
+Before beginning development, it's crucial to gather all necessary details to ensure your implementation aligns with the project's standards and requirements.
+Here are key questions to ask:

+1. **Database Schema and Integration:**
+   - What is the current database schema, and how should new tables or fields integrate with it?
+   - Are there specific constraints or indexes that should be considered?

+2. **Error Handling:**
+   - What are the common error scenarios for the features I'm implementing?
+   - How should errors be logged, and what user feedback is expected?

+3. **Data Validation:**
+   - What validation is required for the data inputs in my features?
+   - Are there specific formats or validations that need to be enforced?

+4. **Response Specifications:**
+   - What should the structure of responses (success/error) look like?
+   - Are there specific status codes or data formats required?

+**Encouragement to Collaborate:**
+Developers are encouraged to collaborate closely with project managers, architects, and other team members to clarify these points.
+Ensuring clarity in these areas before coding begins leads to more efficient development and reduces the need for extensive revisions.